China is pursuing its own transformative path to growth.

-How China can help diversify your investments
+How can China help diversify your investments?

 Equities are available in a range of exchanges – from Shenzhen and Hong Kong listings to the Nasdaq-like STAR market.

-Bonds can be accessed in onshore and offshore markets, and denominated in US or Chinese currencies, to achieve a range of diversification objectives.
+Bonds can be accessed in onshore and offshore markets, and denominated in US or Chinese currencies, to help achieve a range of diversification objectives.